yiskaneto/iac_packer/README.md

     - playbook.yaml
   ```

-1. If developing locally then make sure to run `packer init` on the project folder to ensure we installed the hashicorp/amazon required plugin, see the packer block on the `ami.pkr.hcl` file.
+1. If developing locally then make sure to run `packer init` on the project folder to ensure we installed the required plugins, see the packer block on the `ami.pkr.hcl` file.

 1. Always set to `true` the `skip_create_ami` parameter on the `amazon-ebs` block to verify everything goes fine, once we confirm all the installation goes ok set this parameter to false.